 These three departments also have an abundance of shopping places and employment prospects making them great for families.

-The three departments scored average to high in the criteria for a typical family destination.
+The three departments scored average to high in the criteria for a typical family destination, making them among the best places to live in France.

 12 French Cities Suitable for an Average Family